22/11/2024

 By buying before insolvency, the process is usually easier.
 It means less trouble for the business and more control over what debts you take on.

-Timing exit
+timing exit

 When it comes to stepping away from a struggling company’s assets, careful planning is a must.
 Buyers must understand the problems they might face.
 This includes getting agreement from others and dealing with rules and regulations.